Oxford Reading Tree: Level 11: True Stories: Man on the Moon: The Story of Neil Armstrong | TheBookSeekers

 This book features in the following series: Treetops, True Story .

 There are 32 pages in this book.
-This book was published 2003 by Oxford University Press .
+This book was published in 2003 by Oxford University Press .

 Chris Butterworth is the author of over 70 books, mostly non-fiction, and has written on subjects as diverse as disasters, hiccups, basketball and snakes.
 She lives in London.
 John Lawrence has contributed to well over a hundred books as an illustrator and wood-engraver including Lyra's Oxford by Philip Pullman, Tiny's Big Adventure by Martin Waddell and Christmas in Exeter Street by Diana Hendry.